microsoft/DialoGPT/README.md

 ### Automatic evaluation

-We test on 6K multi-ref dataset from Reddit (this test data will be release soon).
+We test on 6K multi-ref dataset from Reddit.
 The results are summarized in below

 | Experiment         | NIST2 | NIST4 | BLEU2  | BLEU4 | METEOR | ENT-4 | DIST-1 | DIST-2 | Avg.
 Len |
 |--------------------|-------|-------|--------|-------|--------|----------|------------|------------|---------|